Nomte/CpuRamMonitor/README.md

 IMPORTANT: Change the COM port in the Python code (default: COM5) in order to match your own COM port number.

-The screen make data numbers refresh every 2 seconds and a complete display refresh every 2 hours.
+The device refresh the data numbers every 2 seconds without flashing, and a complete refresh every 2 hours.
 That is healthy for the display.